 YOU PROBABLY WON’T GET PAID MUCHI chose to do ACE (American Conservation Experience) and was paid $110 every two weeks (a little less after taxes were taken out #brbcrying).

 *“Hitch” is your project that you get assigned to.
 Hitches are usually 8 days on, 6 days off (unless on a month long, then it’s usually 4 days on, 3 days off, but you stay in the area instead of going back to housing).
 During hitch, you’re usually camping, but when you’re “off” you’re usually back home in the conservation corps’ housing.

 And you have plenty of people in your house that can answer questions and help you out!

 YOU’LL MEET AMAZING PEOPLEAnd they’ll most likely be from all over, which is a semi bummer after you all leave because most people go their separate ways, but also cool because you have friends in different places to visit!

-You will also have hitches that go better than others – sometimes you’ll become close to your whole crew, some can be a little cliquey, and every now and then you may hate the people on your hitch – but then you remind yourself it’s not forever.
+You will also have hitches that go better than others – sometimes you’ll become close to your whole crew, some can be a little cliquey, and every now and then you may hate the people on your hitch.
+But then you just remind yourself it’s not forever.

 AND IT ALSO IT FEELS LIKE A BUBBLE

 Everyone knows everyone, people are coming and going all the time, there are lots of hook ups, and there’s always fun activities on off days (sloshball – basically kickball with beer – anyone?).

 And at least in my conservation corps, there was a lot of partying!
 That’s what happens when you work for 8 straight days and then get 6 days off…